infantil

 What do we do?

-At this stage we seek to create a family atmosphere in which, the boy and the girl, they feel welcomed and loved, in order to become acquiring greater security and autonomy.
+At this stage we seek to create a family atmosphere in which the child feels welcomed and loved, in order to acquire greater security and autonomy.

-We work towards the acquisition of good habits, both work as well as personal and relationship, because we believe that it is the basis for forming children with interests, initiative and good self-esteem.
+We work for the acquisition of good habits, both work and personal and relational, because we believe it is the basis for training children with interests, initiative and good self-esteem.

-Throughout the Children’s Education Stage, we seek to make learning a pleasure, where students are the protagonists, where there is room for reasoning and where they learn to communicate what they think.
+Throughout the Child Education Stage, we seek to make learning a pleasure, where students are the protagonists, where there is space for reasoning and where they learn to communicate what they think.

-We want to collaborate in the training of autonomous, independent, happy and open-minded students in the world.
-We prepare them to begin the Primary Education stage with enthusiasm, with resources and self-confidence.
+We want to collaborate in the training of autonomous, independent, happy and open-minded students.
+We prepare them to start the stage of Primary Education with enthusiasm, with resources and self-confidence.

 How do we do it?

-We are based on cooperative work and a lot of space to manipulate and interact with the environment.
-We do this based on the game and on the direct observation of the relationship between the child and the girl with the school world.
+We are based on cooperative work and with a lot of space to manipulate and interact with the environment.
+We do this starting from play and direct observation of the boy and girl’s relationship with the school world.

-We propose work projects based on the previous knowledge that children have, we discover all together the different learning we want to achieve.
+We propose work projects in which, based on the previous knowledge that the boys and girls have, we discover together the different learnings that we want to achieve.

-We create space for participation, exploration and free expression.
+We leave space for participation and free expression and exploration.

 Áreas Complementarias

-Our Infant students, within their school hours, twenty-five teaching hours correspond to curricular learning and the rest is dedicated to Complementary Activities.
+Our students from E. Children, within their school hours, twenty-five teaching hours correspond to curricular learning and the rest is dedicated to Complementary Activities.

 These activities that complement the Curriculum are: